 3 steps to apply for TDIU

-Once the VA processes your claim for benefits, you will receive an award or denial in the form of a rating decision.
+For the VA to consider disability benefits, you must file a claim.
 If the VA denies your benefits, you may want to file an appeal.
-If you were denied TDIU in the past, you can reapply.
+If you were denied TDIU in the past and miss your window to appeal, you can also reapply.

 What is the TDIU processing time?